“Our greatest gift lies next to our deepest wound.”

 After his dreams went up in smoke, Ronsley hopped back on the entrepreneurial saddle and launched the Uber for cheffing — connecting professionally trained chefs with people who wanted prepared meals conveniently available in their own fridge.
 To promote that venture, he started a podcast Bond Appetit, which surpassed one million listeners in just four months.
 Since then, his driving force has become sharing the power of podcasting to help business owners grow.

-Check out the YouTube or podcast version where Ronsley Vaz does the Win the Day Rocket Round, answering questions about his favorite quote, what advice he’d give her 18-year-old self, the one thing on his bucket list, and a whole lot more. 🚀
+Check out the YouTube or podcast version where Ronsley Vaz does the Win the Day Rocket Round, answering questions about his favorite quote, what advice he’d give his 18-year-old self, the one thing on his bucket list, and a whole lot more. 🚀

 In this episode, we’re going to talk about: